 Ask your doctor if you can eat or drink before the scan, as protocols vary between facilities.
-Tell your doctor if you have diabetes or kidney problems, if your MRI includes a contrast dye.
+Tell your doctor if you have diabetes or kidney problems if your MRI includes a contrast dye.
 You may need a kidney function test before the scan.
 This will ensure that your kidneys can process the dye safely.

-- Tell your doctor if you are pregnant.
+Tell your doctor if you’re pregnant.
 MRIs are not recommended during the first trimester of pregnancy.
-Your doctor may choose to postpone until after you have delivered.
-There has been little research into the effects of MRIs during pregnancy.
+Your doctor may choose to postpone the scan until after you’ve had your baby.

-- Alert your doctor about any metal implants in your body.
+Tell your doctor about any metal implants you have from a previous surgery.
 It may not be safe for you to have an MRI scan.